tytydraco/yessleep/out/They_record_the_dying_I_finally_understand_what_the_silence_is_for.md

 My grandmother spent her last six weeks in a hospice on the edge of town, and a week into her stay, a woman named Carol offered us the Legacy Program.

 It's a charity, she said.
 Volunteers sit with the terminally ill and record them.
 Stories, advice, the sound of them saying your name, so that after they're gone you still have their voice.
 Free of charge.
 You get a little app, and the person you lost is always one tap away.
-Carol played us a testimonial: a girl listening to her dead father sing happy birthday, laughing and wiping her face at the same time.
-The room went quiet in that heavy, grateful way.
+Carol played us a testimonial: a girl laughing and wiping her face while her dead father sang happy birthday.
 My mother signed the form before Carol finished her sentence.

-I noticed one small thing at the time and filed it away as nothing.

 Carol never spoke inside the room with Gran.
 She'd set up her recorder, step into the hallway to tell us anything she needed to say, then come back in and go completely silent.
 She talked to Gran by writing on a little dry-erase board.
 "How are we feeling today?"
 "Tell me about the wedding."
 I figured she'd been trained that way.
-A stranger's voice tires out someone that close to the end, or silence is just respectful, something like that.
+Respectful, something like that.
 It seemed kind.
 I didn't think about it again.

 Gran passed on a Tuesday.
 The recording came through on Thursday.

 Forty minutes of her, clear as anything, telling the story about my grandfather and the car that died in the rain the night they got engaged.
 She laughed in that wet, rattling way she had near the end.
 My mother played it every night before bed.
-I did too, if I'm honest.
-It helped.
+I did too.
 For about a month it genuinely helped.

 Then a second recording appeared in the app.

-I need to be precise here, because I've checked this more times than is good for me.
 The Legacy app has one folder.
 One file.
-Forty minutes, recorded the Tuesday before she died.
 That's all there was ever supposed to be.
-That morning there were two, and the second one was dated four days after her death.
+That morning there were two, and the second was dated four days after her death.

 I told myself it was a glitch.
 A duplicate.
 I pressed play.